How to Kickstart a Marketing Knowledge Base to Power AI-Enabled Growth

 Transform Information Into Insights

-In an AI-Enabled Marketing system, insights are concise, factual summaries drawn from structured marketing information.
+In an AI-Enabled marketing function, insights are concise, factual summaries drawn from structured marketing information.

 Most spreadsheets (e.g. Google Sheets with Gemini, Excel with Copilot) and databases (e.g. Airtable) integrate AI capabilities that can be leveraged to summarize single or multiple records.
 This is a fast and efficient way to create composable “insights,” concise factual summaries that can be assembled and reassembled to generate accurate, compelling, and personalized content at scale.
 They are the genes that make up your content DNA.

 Note: Insights are conceptually similar to the reusable “blocks” used in CRM or CMS systems, but they differ in purpose and flexibility.
-Insights are designed to brief AI content tools as part of a prompt, helping generate accurate and context-aware drafts.
+Insights are designed to support the generation of draft content as part of a prompt, helping to scale accurate and context-aware drafts.
 Blocks, by contrast, are static components limited to specific formats such as emails or web pages.

 Sync Insights To Docs